Ndumbu Well Project – Kenya

-The well is located on a slope but the water table is high enough there that water is present year round.
-The water rises during the rainy season and is low during the two dry seasons, July-September and December-February, when there is 5 to 10 inches water in bottom of well.
+The well is located on a slope but the water table is high enough there that water is present year-round.
+The water rises during the rainy season and is low during the two dry seasons, July-September and December-February, when there is 5 to 10 inches of water in the bottom of the well.

 The well is an open hole that is surrounded by gravelly soil.
 Anyone approaching the well faces a danger of slipping and falling in due to the steep slope and unstable soil.
 It is subject to erosion and contamination, and drawing water during the dry season is difficult.